H-1B Visa Fees in 2026: Cost to Employer, Transfer, Extensions | VisaNation

 • For employers with 26 or more full-time employees, the fee is $1,500.

-• Fraud Prevention and Detection Fee: This $500 fee applies to new H-1B petitioners or those changing employers.
+• Fraud Prevention and Detection Fee: $500.
+Applies to new H-1B petitioners or those changing employers.

-• Asylum Program Fee: A fee that will be assessed on all Form I-129 and I-140 petitions to help cover the costs of asylum adjudications.
-This fee should also help free up SCOPS and FOD resources that have been diverted from EB adjudications to asylum adjudications.
+• Asylum Program Fee: A fee that applies to all Form I-129 and I-140 petitions to help cover the costs of asylum adjudications.

 • $600 for employers with 26 or more Full-Time Employees (FTEs)